kimsk/chia-concepts/notebooks/misc/counter/README.md

 # Counter

-In this notebook, we create several puzzles to implement counter (0 to `MAX_COUNT`).
+In this example, we show how implement a counter (0 to `MAX_COUNT`) coin to store a current count on Chia Blockchain.

+## Chia Concepts and Design Patterns
 This exmple demostrates several Chia concepts and design patterns:
 1. [Outer and Inner puzzles](https://chialisp.com/docs/common_functions#outer-and-inner-puzzles)
 2. [Currying](https://chialisp.com/docs/common_functions#currying)